Hadronic quarkonium decays at order v^7: Hadronic decay widths in NRQCD

 Matrix elements of the operator $\mathcal F_{8}(^1S_0)$ are smaller than $v^7$ because of the suppression induced by the Gauss law.
 Note that also the matrix element of the following dimension 10 operator is negligible at order $v^7$: \be \langle H(^3P_0) | \frac{1}{M^{6}}\, \psi^{\dag} \vec B \cdot \overleftrightarrow D \chi \chi^{\dag} \overleftrightarrow D \cdot \vec{\sigma} \psi | H(^3P_0) \rangle \sim M v^8. \ee

 Finally, we discuss the scaling of matrix elements of operators proportional to the total momentum of the $Q \bar Q$ pair.
-We work in the frame in which the heavy quarkonium is at rest.
+We work in a frame in which the heavy quarkonium is at rest.
 In this frame, operators proportional to the total momentum of the pair have non vanishing matrix elements only between subleading components of the heavy-quarkonium Fock state, containing at least one gluon.
-We assume this gluon to be soft $(q^0,\vec q \,) \sim (Mv, Mv)$; the emission of a soft gluon leaves the $Q \bar Q$ pair with a total momentum of order $Mv$.
-Hence the scaling of the operators $\vec{\nabla}$ and $\vec D_{ab}$ acting on the $Q \bar Q$ pair is $ \sim Mv$.
+Lattice data indicate that higher gluonic excitations between the $Q \bar Q$ pair are separated from the lowest quarkonium state by a mass gap of oder $\lQ$ (for a detailed discussion, see \cite{Brambilla:2004jw} and references therein).
+Therefore, gluons in subleading components of the Fock space must be counted as soft $(q^0,\vec q \,) \sim (Mv, Mv)$, where $Mv \sim \lQ$.
+The emission of a soft gluon leaves the $Q \bar Q$ pair with a total momentum of order $Mv$, hence, the scaling of the operators $\vec{\nabla}$ and $\vec D_{ab}$ acting on the $Q \bar Q$ pair is $ \sim Mv$.
 Consider, for example, the matrix element of the operator $\mathcal O_{8 \, \textrm{cm}}$ between $^3S_1$ states

 The leading order contribution to the l.h.s. of Eq. \eqref{eq:pow4f.1} comes from the matrix element between the components $| ^3S_1 \rangle$ and $| (^1S_0)_8 g\rangle$ of $|H(^3S_1)\rangle$, the gluon in the incoming state being annihilated by the gluon field in $\overleftrightarrow D$.
 The matrix element in Eq. \eqref{eq:pow4f.1} gets a $v$ suppression from each derivative, and a further $v$ suppression from the $|(^1S_0)_8 g \rangle$ state.
 Therefore it scales like $v^6$ and is suppressed by $v^3$ with respect to the leading contribution to the decay width.
 The operator $\mathcal P_{8 a \, \textrm{cm}}$ has nonvanishing matrix element if both the incoming and outgoing states contain a gluon.
 For example, it contributes to the decay width of $H(^3P_0)$: